 This specifically can be found in the Individualized Education Program, usually under Supplementary Aids and Services.

-- Extracurricular Activities and Students with Disabilities PACER
+- Extracurricular Activities and Students with Disabilities

 - Extent of Nonparticipation

-You can find more information about additional aspects of Access to General Education.
+Read more about Access to General Education.